RTradeLtd/TxPB/doc/CONFIGURATION.md

     # withSync: true, false
     opts:
       withSync: "false"
+      # enable/disable reference counted blockstore
+      countedStore: true
+      # the key namespace used for the ref counter queue
+      counterQueueNamespace: cqueuenamespace
+      # the key namespace used for ref counter entries
+      counterStoreNamespace: cstorenamespace
+        # the path to store ref counter entries in
+      counterStorePath: /temporalx/counterstore
   # configures the libp2p peerstore
   peerstore:
     # the type of peerstore to use